asahi-alarm/asahi-alarm/manual-install.md

 Pick option 1 (Asahi Alarm Minimal)

-After installation you can install the desktop of your choice and the following packages:

-- asahi-desktop-meta
-- calamares
-- asahi-calamares-configs
-- feh
-- xorg-server
-- xf86-input-evdev
-- xorg-xinput
-- xorg-xinit
-- xorg-xdpyinfo
-- bluez-utils
-- bluez-tools

 You can use root/root as password to setup networking and install your desktop environment.

+After installation you can install the desktop of your choice and the following package: asahi-desktop-meta

-After installing your desktop, enable calamares, network manager, bluetooth and your login manager:
+After installing your desktop, enable bluetooth and your login manager:

 ```
-systemctl enable calamares.service
 systemctl enable <gdm|sddm|other>
 systemctl enable bluetooth
 ```

-Note: you must install at least `mutter` or `kwin` if you didn't install GNOME or KDE desktop for the calamares first time script to work.

-Now reboot to get into our calamares setup utility to setup your user, timezone, etc. After calamares has finished, the root user will be disabled.
+Add a non-priviledged user and disable the root user.

 ### Setting up wifi using nmcli